acbsp/bonafide.guru/en/contents.rst

 We shell hope that all of us understand well what kind of spiritual master is discussed in this verse.

-Srila Prabhupada – is such a personality for us.
+|SP| – is such a personality for us.

 "Bhagavad-gītā" Verse 4.
 34, Krishna says: